← Blog |

 Handle dietary restrictions

-Vegetarian clients can swap the tuna wrap and chicken quinoa for legume-based high-protein recipes.
-Lactose-free options are already built in (see the smoothie recipe above).
+Vegetarian clients can swap the meat and fish recipes for legume-based high-protein options.
+Lactose-free choices are already built in (see the banana cocoa smoothie above).
 Promealplan filters recipes by 200+ allergens and dietary preferences, so you don't have to do the substitution math yourself.

 Adjust meal frequency